-Due to the generous funding by Kansas City Hospice and The University of Kansas Hospital, our program currently accepts two fellows per year.
-The fellowship year is broken into 13 four-week blocks, with half of the experience emanating from the large, community-based hospice settings and half from the tertiary academic medical center setting.
+Thanks to the generous funding of our partners, Kansas City Hospice, The University of Kansas Hospital, and North Kansas City Hospital our program currently accepts three fellows per year.
+We accept fellows with a variety of residency training backgrounds and we have trained fellows straight from residency as well as mid-career physicians desiring a career change.
+The fellowship year has a strong balance between hospice and palliative medicine experiences.
+Another strength of our program is the wide variety of referring providers.
+For example, the KU inpatient palliative care team routinely receive consults from our medical, surgical, neurosurgical, burn, transplant ICUs, oncology, cardiology, neurology and hospitalist services.
 Fellows care for patients along the continuum of care, from the ICU setting to the living room, and from upstream in illness to the active dying process.
 In addition to clinical bedside training, fellows receive didactic training through a weekly lecture series covering pertinent HPM topics, journal clubs, ethics conferences, quality case conferences, and self-care sessions.
 Fellows receive mentoring on teaching skills and scholarly projects skills throughout the year.
 These experiences combine to create a well-rounded, well-balanced educational experience that prepares fellows for a breadth of future career paths within the field of hospice and palliative medicine.

 There are many excellent programs across the United States.
 I am proud of our program’s history, the fellowship program we offer, and our bright future ahead.
 Congratulations for considering a career in this amazing, rapidly evolving, and inspirational field.
 I wish you the best of luck as you seek the program that best fits you and your aspirations.

 Lindy H. Landzaat, D.O.